 Yup, you heard me!
 You should take 5% of the cash windfall and spend it on whatever you want to, a spa day, a new game console, a trip to swim park, whatever.
 Go have fun!

 Caveat: If you have been known to be a little splurgy splurge in the past you really need to EXTRA planful with this.
 Because this is the spot that most people will get tripped up on.
 This is not the time to buy your niece’s dog a diamond collar.
-Everyone seems to think the money will last forever, it wont.
+Everyone seems to think the money will last forever, it won’t.
 Don’t be stupid like these celebrities that filed for bankruptcy!
-They’re cash windfall didn’t help them at all, in fact it ruined them.
+Their cash windfall didn’t help them at all, in fact, it ruined them.
 I repeat…

 Don’t be stupid!

 If you have your emergency fund covered, then you should focus on paying off any high-interest rate debt next, such as credit cards.
 Interest rates can kill you, albeit a slow and quiet death, but just as painful.
 You see, it was so painful, and so many Americans didn’t even realize they were dying, that the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 was signed in by President Obama.

 There were 12 primary protections, but today lets talk just interest rates.
 Now credit card companies have to tell you how long it would take to pay off your card, and how much interest you would accrue if you only paid the minimum payment.
 Apparently, we weren’t paying that much attention to interest rates.